List of China Twenty20 International cricketers

 This is a list of Chinese Twenty20 International cricketers.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
 China were awarded Associate Membership of the ICC in July 2022.
 Therefore, all Twenty20 matches played between China and other ICC members after 1 January 2019 will be eligible to have T20I status.
 China played their first matches with T20I status during the 2023 T20 World Cup Asia Qualifier B in Kuala Lumpur in July 2023.

-This list comprises all members of the China cricket team who have played at least one T20I match.
+This list comprises names of all players who have played at least one T20I match for China.
 It is initially arranged in the order in which each player won his first Twenty20 cap.
-Where more than one player won his first Twenty20 cap in the same match, those players are listed alphabetically by surname.
+Where more than one player won their first Twenty20 caps in the same match, their surnames are listed alphabetically.